Rapiiidooo/Calendar-Wizard/README.md

 * Manual :
 ```
-cp ./CalendarWizard2.py /your/scribus/location//of/scripts
+cp ./CalendarWizard2.py /your/scribus/location/of/scripts
+mkdir /your/scribus/location/of/scripts/img
-cp ./croix.png /your/scribus/location//of/scripts
+cp ./croix.png /your/scribus/location/of/scripts/img
-cp -R ./format/ /your/scribus/location//of/scripts
+cp -R ./format/ /your/scribus/location/of/scripts
-cp -R ./models/ /your/scribus/location//of/scripts
+cp -R ./models/ /your/scribus/location/of/scripts
 ```
 ##### Dependencies :
 * ```sudo apt-get install python-lxml```